 So, let’s say very little time has passed since the accident and you get a call from the insurance company.
 What should you do?
 And, most importantly, what should you not do?

-Is It Your Own Insurance Company or the Other Driver’s?
+Is It Your Own Insurance Company?

 If it’s your insurance company calling you, it makes perfect sense to be in contact with them.
 However, make sure to keep the information you give very clear, concise and not vulnerable to interpretation.
 Any insurance company will try to find ways to maximize their profits, and that means paying you as little as they can.
 When you communicate with your insurance company, make sure to be aware of all the clauses in your insurance policy.